 "The lip is very important," says Smith & Cult Beauty Ambassador Elena Miglino.
 "I always tell my brides to spend some time at the makeup counter and try on all the possible shades, and 'when you know, you know!'"

-"Hydrated skin will allow for the best application of makeup," continues Miglino.
+"Hydrated skin will allow for the best application of makeup," Miglino says.

-"Waterproof everything!" advises Miglino.
+"Waterproof everything!"
+Miglino says.
 "And if you tear up, try to have a beauty blender on-hand to blot.
 That will press the product into the skin instead of leaving streaks or wiping the product away."

-"I always leave my bride with her lipstick and blotting papers," says Lewis.
-"Translucent powder or blotting papers in the for shine is key to keep on-hand."
+"I always leave my bride with her lipstick and blotting papers," Lewis says.
+"Translucent powder or blotting papers for shine is key to keep on-hand."

-"Blotting papers are a must, a pressed powder in a compact so you have a mirror on-hand and a lipstick or lipgloss to touch up throughout the day," continues Dreadon.
+"Blotting papers are a must, a pressed powder in a compact so you have a mirror on-hand, and a lipstick or lipgloss to touch up throughout the day," Dreadon says.

 8. Do Make Sure Your Foundation Is a Perfect Match

-"Your foundation should be as close to your skin tone as possible, or the tone of your neck," says Miglino.
+"Your foundation should be as close to your skin tone as possible, or the tone of your neck," Miglino says.
 "You will be photographed nonstop that day and the last thing you want is for your face and neck to not match."

-"A smile is something you'll be wearing that day, and you'll want your pearly whites white," says Miglino.
+"A smile is something you'll be wearing that day, and you'll want your pearly whites white," Miglino says.